SeldonIO/seldonio.github.com/grpc.md

 ---

 # RPC based services
 Seldon provides an RPC (Remote Procedure Call) interface using [gRPC](http://www.grpc.io/) with [protocol buffers](https://developers.google.com/protocol-buffers/).
-The following docs require a knowkedge of gRPC.
+The following docs require a knowledge of gRPC.

 # Seldon gRPC
 The proto file for the Seldon gRPC services is shown below.
-It contains a single service Classifier for classification prediction calls that takes a Classificationrequest and returns a Classification Reply.
+It contains a single service Classifier for classification prediction calls that takes a ClassificationRequest and returns a ClassificationReply.

 A *ClassificationRequest* has two parts